KING KONG 1976MOVIE REVIEW

 KING KONG.
 The original was incredible in its day.
 The special effects don't hold NOW, but watching it, one can imagine what a powerful impression it made for its time.
 No one is ever going to think that of KING KONG from 1976.

 Made for an estimated $24 million, it was prohibitively expensive for the small but profitable company of Dino De Laurentiis, who was producing movies for over 30 years (ORCA, AMITYVILLE II, MANHUNTER, KING KONG LIVES, FLASH GORDON, DUNE, SOMETIMES THEY COME BACK, ARMY OF DARKNESS, HANNIBAL, RED DRAGON) when this one came down the pike.

 Dino was one of those few folks who saw the tragedy that one of the original screenwriters, Ruth Rose, saw in Kong, and approved.

 Dino De Laurentiis wanted to remain true to the Kong mythos in some ways, and go off on his own in others.
 Nothing wrong with that.
 But the original Kong was terrifying.
 Dino wanted Kong to be sympathetic.

 "When you see my ape die, you gonna cry!"

-In past films (THREE DAYS OF THE CONDOR comes to mind), other writers could reign in some of Semple's more extravagant gaps, but in KING KONG 1976, it was all Lorenzo.
+In past films (THREE DAYS OF THE CONDOR comes to mind), other writers could fill in some of Semple's more extravagant gaps, but in KING KONG 1976, it was all Lorenzo.
 Well, Lorenzo and director John Guillermin (THE TOWERING INFERNO, DEATH ON THE NILE, KING KONG LIVES).
 Guillermin, who directed some wonderful movies prior to KING KONG, was sputtering toward the end of his career by 1976.
 If you ever watch any earlier Guillermin movies, you won't recognize his fingerprints on this one.

 KING KONG 1976 starts off with a ship.
 The big boss is a man named Fred Wilson (Charles Grodin: ROSEMARY'S BABY, SO I MARRIED AN AXE MURDERER) and he works for major oil conglomerate, Petrox.